 Our hand is our primary organ for exploring the world by touch.
 Although the palmar side of the hand is the part used for touching things, it is the relatively insensitive dorsum of the hand that is generally visible.

 They found the perceived width is different when the hand is held upright compared to when it is held sideways, but only for the back of the hand.
-There was no variation seen in perception for the palm.
+There was no variation seen in the perception of the palm.

 The study was conducted on 40 participants.
 For the study, scientists used two sequentially presented actual-size photos of the hand, one distorted, one not.
 Scientists also took the internal representation of their hand as the point of midway between these two photos.

-The distorted photo was continually being adjusted until it looks like the person’s internal representation, similar to the undistorted picture.
+The distorted photo was continually being adjusted until it looked like the person’s internal representation, similar to the undistorted picture.

 Centre’s director Laurence Harris, a Psychology professor in York’s Faculty of Health, said, “What’s surprising is that the perceived length of the back and palm are different from each other.
 The length of the back of the hand is overestimated even though palm length is perceived accurately.”